OUR ANGEL TREE IS FULL, READY FOR ADOPTIONS

 Host an Angel Tree Location or a gift drive to collect new and unwrapped gifts for the Angel Tree program.

 WE DON’T DO THIS ALONE!
 Our Angels aged 13-17 are provided for through WAHU Stockings.
 Thank you Newsplex, UVa Community Credit Union, Hollymead Town Center

 SILVER BELLS We now have THE TUESDAY F.U.N.
 GROUP (Fellowshippers United Now) Starting at 10:30 am with a program of interest to older adults.
 The program includes service projects, crafts, educational programs, and special trips.
-Seniors 55 and over are invited to lunch EVERY Tuesday between Noon and 12:30 pm (no application is required during Christmas sign up days).
+Seniors 55 and over are invited to lunch EVERY Tuesday between Noon and 12:30 pm (no applications are taken for seniors during Christmas sign up days).